DandelionSprout/adfilt/Dandelion Sprout's Official DNS Server/README.md

 Additionally, company networks from The Netherlands, Romania, Russia and Ukraine will usually be prohibited as well.
 Residential networks from those countries are fine.

 Many companies known to look through the fingers with port-scanners and spammers, are also prohibited.
 Full list: https://raw.githubusercontent.com/DandelionSprout/adfilt/master/AdGuardHomeDisallowedIPs.txt

-The server is (seemingly; confirmation very much wanted) censored by national censorship entities in Turkmenistan as of 21st of July 2021, after having very honourably served approx. 1,500 users there for a week prior, only for connections to rapidly cease just hours after I had <b>finally</b> sorted out multiple major server problems.

 ### Other technical aspects